 We're a family of 4 living on our farmstead in the upper end of the rural valley of Gudbrandsdalen.
-We are a Norwegian/American couple, Torgeir & Uni, with two boys, ages 14 and 1.
+We are a Norwegian/American couple, Torgeir & Uni, with two boys, Kai & Ørjan, ages 14 and 1.
 Kai lives mostly in California with his father now but is here with us during summers and winter holidays.
 Torgeir's parents also live on the land.

 This is our second year here on the farm, where we are committed to setting deep roots, creating a home and livelihood where our family can thrive.
 We are focused on growing as much of our own food as possible utilizing regenerative agriculture, holistic management, and permaculture principles, inspired largely by Allan Savory, Joel Salatin, and Richard Perkins, just to name a few...

-As of now, we have 19 fully pastured grass-fed sheep & lambs, a few dozen pastured chickens & chicks, and a decent size kitchen garden where we try to grow as much of our vegetables as possible.
+As of now, we have 35 fully pastured grass-fed sheep & lambs, 50 pastured chickens, and a decent size kitchen garden where we try to grow as much of our vegetables as possible.
 We are in the midst of developing our businesses with pastured eggs and herbal body care.

 Beyond what we grow and raise ourselves, we try to forage, fish, and gather in the wild as much as possible.
 We still buy a large percentage of our food but our hope is to reduce that to a minimum as best we can.